Vast-eel/nijuuei-va/README.md

 ## Nijuuei
 ### Voice patch

-Download [Dreamcast assets](https://drive.google.com/drive/folders/1-cwaKLra23hldfvhY3V4RxOwUHBt1RGB?usp=sharing) and put the folders in the Nijuuei root folder.
+Download [Dreamcast assets](https://drive.google.com/drive/folders/1-cwaKLra23hldfvhY3V4RxOwUHBt1RGB?usp=sharing) and put everything in Nijuuei's root folder.

-Next, download the script files from the Releases section and overwrite the files in the game's Ksd directory with the new files.
+Next, download the [latest patch release](https://github.com/Vast-eel/nijuuei-va/releases/latest) and overwrite the files in the game's Ksd directory with the new files.

 ### QoL fixes
 The game tends to crash or hang after animations on modern machines.
 To fix this, set the game to fullscreen (even if you want to play it windowed) and download [DxWnd](https://sourceforge.net/projects/dxwnd/).